HL7/davinci-crd/input/pagecontent/hooks.md

 * CRD Servers **SHALL** use information received solely for coverage determination purposes and **SHALL NOT** retain data received over the CRD interfaces for any purpose other than audit
 * CRD Clients are the final arbiters of what data can or cannot be shared with CRD Servers and **MAY** filter or withhold any resources or data elements necessary to support their obligations as health data custodians, including legal, policy, and patient consent-based restrictions.
 Withholding information might, however, limit the completeness or accuracy of coverage requirements discovery advice retrieved using the interfaces within this guide.
 The inability of a CRD Server to provide full advice does not relieve providers of their responsibility for ensuring that payer coverage requirements are met.
 * CRD Clients **SHALL** ensure that the resource identifiers exposed over the CRD interface are distinct from and have no determinable relationship with any business identifiers associated with those records.
 E.g. the Patient.id element cannot be the same as or contain in some fashion a patient's social security number or medical record number.
+* Access to patient information to meet decision support requirements is still subject to regulations such as HIPAA "minimum necessary" and CRD clients **MAY** audit access to check for reasonableness and appropriateness.

 #### PHI and Hook Invocation